katherine-j-c-s/katherine-j-c-s/README.md

 <h1 align="center">Hi 👋, I'm Katherine Contreras</h1>
 <h3 align="center">Full Stack Developer</h3>

+I am always looking for new skills and knowledge🎓considering myself an autodidact passionate about constantly learning.
+I like going to the gym 💪 and spend time with my family 👨‍👩‍👧‍👧 Currently, I am looking for job opportunities as a programmer in companies or startups.
+My value proposition lies in my way to adapt to any situations, which makes my projects as a programmer easier to do. 💡💪

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=katherine-j-c-s&label=Profile%20views&color=0e75b6&style=flat" alt="katherine-j-c-s" /> </p>

 - 🔭 I’m currently looking for **job opportunities**